-

 What legal requirements are there in your country for the recognition and enforcement of an award?
 Is there a requirement that the award be reasoned, i.e. substantiated and motivated?

-Awards rendered in domestic or international commercial arbitral proceedings having their seat in Greece produce immediately res judicata effect and enforceability (article 896 para.
-2 GrCCP, article 44 para.
+Awards rendered in domestic or international commercial arbitral proceedings having their seat in Greece produce immediately res judicata effect and enforceability (Article 896 para.
+2 GrCCP, Article 44 para.
 3 L. 5016/2023).
 As regards foreign awards, Greece is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-In addition, pursuant to article 45 L. 5016/2023 the provisions of the New York Convention are generally applicable to all foreign arbitral awards, hence also to awards that for any reason would otherwise not fall within their ambit (for example awards made in a country which is not a signatory to the NY Convention).
+In addition, pursuant to Article 45 L. 5016/2023 the provisions of the New York Convention are generally applicable to all foreign arbitral awards, hence, also to awards that for any reason would otherwise not fall within their ambit.

 Case law proclaims that the award must be reasoned i.e. must set forth the facts upon which the tribunal premised its decision under the law applied.
-This requirement however is not applied vigorously and definitely not in the same manner that a similar ground for cassation existing as regards state courts decision is applied.
-Only outright arbitrary awards or awards lacking even a minimum of factual findings are at risk to be set aside by State Courts.
+This requirement, however, is not applied vigorously and definitely not in the same manner that a similar ground for cassation existing as regards state courts decisions is applied.
+Only outright arbitrary awards or awards lacking even a minimum of factual findings are at risk of being set aside by State Courts.

 -